atomicateam/atomica/docs/general/Compartment-Initialization.md

 `ltex`	| Early latent (undiagnosable)
 `ltlx`	| Late latent (undiagnosable)

-All of the people in these compartments have recieved a vaccine, because the `ltex` and `ltlx` compartments are specific to vaccinated individuals.
+All of the people in these compartments have received a vaccine, because the `ltex` and `ltlx` compartments are specific to vaccinated individuals.
 Thus, the `vac` *compartment* corresponds to people who have been vaccinated, but who have _not_ acquired a latent TB infection.
 However, data is likely to be available for the total number of vaccinated people regardless of their latent infection status.
 Thus, the data is likely to correspond to a characteristic defined as `vac+ltex+ltlx`.
 Similarly, there is typically good demographic data available for the total population size.
 However, the total population size is given by the sum of all of the compartments in the model.

 Given a set of characteristics, the goal is then to compute the corresponding compartment sizes.
 For example, if we know

-    nvac = vac+ltex+ltlt (total number of vaccinated individuals) ltx = ltex+ltlx (total number of latent infections in the vaccinated population) ltlx (number of late latent infections)
+    nvac = vac+ltex+ltlx (total number of vaccinated individuals) ltx = ltex+ltlx (total number of latent infections in the vaccinated population) ltlx (number of late latent infections)

 where `nvac` and `ltx` are the names of the characteristics, then we can readily use substitutions to infer the initial compartment sizes.
 However, the equations for the characteristics

-    nvac = vac+ltex+ltlt
+    nvac = vac+ltex+ltlx
     ltx = ltex+ltlx
     ltlx